 Pav Bhaji

 Pav Bhaji is a favorite fast food dish in India.
 Pav is buns and bhaji is the mixed spicy vegetables.
-This is a very popular dish with roadside vendors.
+This is a very popular street food with roadside vendors.

 • 2 medium potatoes, peeled and diced